30ozSteak/BYO-BEEEEEES/README.md

 ### Table of Contents

-- Locations
+- Locations 🍯
-- Bees
+- Bees 🐝

-## Bees
+## Locations

-- GET all bees by their location - /api/v1/locations
+- GET all location - /api/v1/locations
   Hitting this point will return an array of all bees in the DB, by location
 - Example Response